 Before joining Heritage, Nicole lived in Jordan for a year and half, studying at the University of Jordan and working at the Stabilisation Network and Near East Foundation.She is fluent in Arabic and is continuing to expand her knowledge about the Middle East.

-Nicole is currently pursuing her Master’s Degree in Arab Studies from Georgetown University’s School of Foreign Service and holds a Bachelor’s Degree in Middle East Studies from the University of Minnesota-Twin Cities.
+Nicole received her Master’s Degree in Arab Studies from Georgetown University’s School of Foreign Service and holds a Bachelor’s Degree in Middle East Studies from the University of Minnesota-Twin Cities.

-Nicole was born and raised in Woodbury, Minnesota, and currently resides in Arlington, Virginia.
+Nicole was born and raised in Woodbury, Minnesota, and currently resides in Alexandria, Virginia.